-If you're looking for the best email service providers around today, you've come to the right place.
+If you're looking for the best email services around today, you've come to the right place.

-But picking the best email service providers for you can be more difficult, as there's a lot to consider - especially in these days of remote working.
+But picking the best email provider for you can be difficult, as there's a lot to consider - especially in these days of remote working.
 What are the spam filters like?
 How easy is it to keep your inbox organized?
 Can you access the account from other email clients?
 And what about using the service with a custom domain and address of your own (email@example.com)?

-Keep reading and we'll highlight some of the best email service providers around.
-All have decent free services, perhaps with ads and some limits, but we'll also talk about their business-friendly commercial products which deliver the power, functionality and enterprise-level extras that demanding users need.
+Keep reading and we'll highlight some of the best email service providers around from our tried and tested reviews of each email service.
+All the email services we selected have decent free services, perhaps with ads and some limits, but we've also tested their business-friendly commercial products which deliver the power, functionality and enterprise-level extras that demanding users need.

 Signing up with an email provider will often involve some privacy compromises.
 Yahoo Mail asks for your name and mobile number, for instance.
 Gmail and other services might scan your messages to carry out useful actions (such as adding events to calendars), and just about everyone serves you with ads.

 There are some significant limits.
 The free product has a tiny 500MB storage space, only supports sending 150 messages a day, and is distinctly short in terms of organizational tools (no folders, labels or smart filters).
-As the end-to-end encryption is specific to ProtonMail, it also ensures that you can't use the service with other email clients.
+And as the end-to-end encryption is specific to ProtonMail, emails sent to other email clients won't be encrypted (unless you use the Secure Message function to send a password-protected message).

 Still, it seems a little unfair to complain about a service which is no-strings-attached free, and doesn't even show ads.
 In reality, ProtonMail is a specialist tool which is intended for use alongside services like Gmail – not to replace them – and overall it performs its core tasks very well.